 American Society of Physics Teachers will keep you posted on conferences, projects, and competitions as well as just about everything you need to stay up-to-date with teaching physics.

 Although this list is by no means comprehensive, we hope it will inspire and energize your science teaching and classroom this year.
-Be sure to visit HelpTeaching.com and utilize our growing library of K-12 science worksheets, lessons, questions, and images!
+Be sure to visit HelpTeaching.com and utilize our growing library of K-12 science worksheets, lessons, and questions!